 @shortServiceName - Short name of the Service (up to 7 characters).
-This name is not required for services that are not intended to be selected directly by viewers, such as an ESG data delivery service or an EAS rich media delivery service.
+This name is not required for Services that are not intended to be selected directly by viewers, such as an ESG data delivery Service or an EAS rich media delivery Service.

-@hidden - Boolean value that when present and set to "true" shall indicate that the service is intended for testing or proprietary use, and is not intended to be selected by ordinary TV receivers.
+@hidden - Boolean value that when present and set to "true" shall indicate that the Service is intended for testing or proprietary use, and is not intended to be selected by ordinary TV receivers.
 The default value shall be "false" when not present.

-@broadbandAccessRequired - A Boolean indicating that broadband access is required for a receiver to make a meaningful presentation of the service.
-Default value is false.
+@broadbandAccessRequired - A Boolean indicating that broadband access is required for a receiver to make a meaningful presentation of the Service.
+Default value is "false".

 @essential - When this Boolean attribute is present, it shall indicate that this Service has more than one portion delivered via more than one RF channel.
-When this attribute is not present, it shall indicate that all portions of this service are delivered via this RF channel.
+When this attribute is not present, it shall indicate that all portions of this Service are delivered via this RF channel.
 When this attribute is set to "true", it shall indicate that the essential portion of this Service is delivered via this Broadcast Stream.
 When this attribute is set to "false", it shall indicate that the non-essential portion of this Service is delivered via this Broadcast Stream.
 When this Boolean attribute is present with value as "true", at least one OtherBsid element with @type equal to "2" shall be present for this Service.
 When not present, there is no default value.

-@drmSystemID - This xs:anyURI attribute shall be present when @serviceCategory is "6" (DRM Data service).
-This element carries long term key license information relative to a specific DRM system.
-This attribute shall be set to a URN identifying the DRM system ID associated with this DRM Data service.
-The URN shall contain a UUID formatted the same as the value of the @schemeIduri used for the DASH MPD ContentProtection Descriptor, per Section 7.6 of [12].
+@drmsystemid - This attribute identifies one or more DRM systems related to this service as a space-separated list of xs:anyURI.
+When @serviceCategory is "6" (DRM Data Service), this attribute is required and shall contain a single URI.
+This attribute shall be set to a URI identifying the DRM system ID associated with this DRM Data Service.
+The URI shall contain a UUID formatted as a URN, the same as the value of the @schemeiduri used for the DASH MPD ContentProtection Descriptor, per Section 7.5 of DASH-IF [12].
 The "urn:uuid:" prefix shall be included.
-More than one DRM Data service may appear in a given SLT.
-The same value in the @drmSystemID attribute may be included in multiple instances of a Service identified as an DRM Data Service.
+More than one DRM Data Service may appear in a given SLT.
+The same value in the @drmsystemid attribute may be included in multiple instances of a Service identified as an DRM Data Service.
+When @serviceCategory is other than "6", this attribute is optional.
+When present, it shall contain one or more URIs.
+These URIs have the same syntax and semantics as for @serviceCategory="6" except that they identify one or more DRM systems that can decode the service.
+Receivers can, in advance of an MPD, initialize a supported DRM system.
+Receivers not supporting any of the DRM systems listed can choose not to offer the service to the viewer.